agracio/electron-edge-js/README.md

 | Electron 29.x | v20.9.0          |
 | Electron 30.x | v20.11.1         |

-- You do not need to use same version of Node.js in your project as Electron Node.js version
+- You do not need to use the same version of Node.js in your project as Electron Node.js version
 - On Linux and MacOS `npm install` will compile binaries with correct Node.Js headers for a given Electron version.

 #### Usage is the same as edge-js, replace `require('edge-js')` with `require('electron-edge-js')`: